 Ever since WeChat began to gain popularity here circa 2013, Malaysia’s adoption of super apps has been quick and effortless.
 By the time Grab began to expand along a couple years later, the majority of Malaysians had warmed up to the idea of multifunctional apps as a powerful business proposition.

-With that being said, where can we expect Malaysia to be with super apps in the years to come?
+With that said, where can we expect Malaysia to be with super apps in the years to come?
 Here’s a hint: It’s already happening.

 According to Communications and Multimedia Minister Datuk Saifuddin Abdullah on MalayMail, MySejahtera is looking to expand beyond its current function of contact tracing to providing “various services under one platform”.